 If you feel lonely in a drug or alcohol addiction rehab treatment program, it’s important to know how to stop these feeling.
 Below are a few tips to stop feelings of loneliness or depression during addiction recovery:

 - Make the most of group therapy.
 Whether it’s 12-step based meetings or experiential therapy, it’s important to give your all to group sessions.
-These are prime opportunities to become part of the community and connect with others facing the same challenges as you.
+These are prime opportunities to become part of the community and connect with others facing the same challenges.
 When you make the most of group therapy, you understand that you are never alone.

 - Restore damaged relationships.
 Chances are that you pushed away family, friends and loved ones during addiction.
-During recovery, you have the opportunity to mend any frayed relationships and start a new chapter with those you love.
+During recovery, you can mend any frayed relationships and start a new chapter with those you love.
 Give your personal relationships new life and find the support and community you deserve.

 - Accept your emotions.
 Even if you have a healthy support system in place, it’s normal to feel lonely from time to time.
 Unpleasant emotions are a part of life for everyone.
-If you are seeking treatment for a dual diagnosis, rest assured that your treatment is addressing any unnatural or excessive emotions.
+If you are seeking treatment for a dual diagnosis, rest assured that your treatment is addressing your needs.

 - Give back.
 Being a good friend is a two-way street.
 It requires that you give and take.
 Yes, you should reach out to others when you feel lonely.
 It’s equally important, however, to listen actively and be present when someone else needs you for his or her own support.